-If you’re travelling in New Zealand at the moment, you may have heard ‘Anzac Day’ mentioned.
+If you’re travelling in New Zealand or Australia at the moment, you may have heard ‘Anzac Day’ mentioned.
 Perhaps you’ve noticed the locals wearing red poppy badges or spotted some tasty looking Anzac biscuits for sale.
-Here’s a visitor’s guide to understand what Anzac Day is and what it means to New Zealanders…
+Here’s a visitor’s guide to understand what Anzac Day is and what it means to us down under…

 What is Anzac Day?

-Every year on April 25th, the people of New Zealand stop to honour the men and women who served their country in war and remember those who died.
+Every year on April 25th, the people of New Zealand and Australia stop to honour the men and women who served their countries in war and remember those who died.

 While Anzac Day is now a national remembrance day dedicated to all those who served in military conflicts, it marks the day in World War I when the Australian and New Zealand Army Corps – known as the ANZACs – landed in Gallipoli, Turkey on April 25th, 1915.
 The brutal eight month campaign resulted in over 140,000 fatalities, of which 8,500 Australians and 2,770 New Zealanders lost their lives.
 The first Anzac Day was held on the one year anniversary of the first Gallipoli landings and has been recognised every year since.